-Marlboro students can study abroad through any provider or at any institution provided it is accredited and approved by the International Services office for safety criteria.
+Marlboro students can study abroad through any provider or at any institution provided it is accredited and approved by the Office of International Services for safety criteria.
 At Marlboro, when students are abroad, they are said to be "on absentia" for that semester.

 - Why Go Abroad?
-Studying overseas is one of the most chaellenging, interesting - and yes! fun! experiences you can have as an undergraduate.
-Talk to anyone who has studied overseas and they will tell you about the stories they have about intercultural understanding, interesting differences, unique challenges and experiences utterly unlike anything they could have imagined in the US.
+Studying overseas is one of the most challenging, interesting - and yes, fun! experiences you can have as an undergraduate.
+Talk to anyone who has studied abroad and they will tell you about the stories they have about intercultural understanding, interesting differences, unique challenges and experiences utterly unlike anything they could have imagined in the US.

 - Where Can I Go?
-Unlike other schools, Marlboro does not have a small list of programs students are eligible to go on.
-Marlboro students can go on any program provided it is accredited and approved by the Committee for World Studies if there are any safety concerns.
+Unlike other schools, Marlboro does not have a small list of programs that students are eligible to go on.
+Marlboro students can go on any program provided it is accredited and approved by the Office of International Services if there are any safety concerns.
 Visit the Program Options page to learn about all of the opportunities available to you.

 - How Do I Find a Program?
 You can begin with an overview search on a study abroad search engine.
-It's a good idea to follow this up by coming to talk to Maggie in Gander.
-Each program has its own strengths and weakenesses.
-As someone who has worked in the study abroad field for a number of years, she can advise you further on these.
+It's a good idea to follow this up by coming to talk to the director of international services in Gander.
+Each program has its own strengths and weaknesses.

 Here are a few examples of sites to get you started searching:

 - Institute for International Education (IIE's) search site

 - Another institution's search site, such as this one from Butler University

 - What's the Timeline for Study Abroad?
 Most students prefer to study abroad as a Junior.
 That being said, Marlboro students have gone abroad any time from Sophomore 1 right through Senior 1 semester.
 There is no right time -- it's whatever time is right for you.
 You can go abroad and study for a semester, a summer or a full academic year.